A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 To optimize your website for speed and CWV, you need to understand where the bottlenecks are.

-You must identify website resources that might be affecting speed and performance negatively.
+You must identify website resources that may be negatively affecting speed and performance.

-Luckily, several free and user-friendly tools can help you identify areas for improvement.
+Fortunately, several free and user-friendly tools are available to help you identify areas for improvement.
 There are lots of these tools, but the ones I recommend include.

 Google PageSpeed Insights